corsairmarks/combined_silfae_revisited/mod/README.md

     * Less complex that some of Silfae's other starting systems, so it already works with newer civics and origins
 * Update the AI personality to account for new game features
 * Remove a species trait (Communal) from the prescripted empire, because Charismatic is now 2 points
+* The Xirmians are part of the Humanoidd species class (since Stellaris 3.8)
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)

 ## Compatibility

-Compatible with any mod that does not add the same portraits, species class, or art assets.
+Compatible with any mod that does not add the same portraits or art assets.

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### Dependencies